Food Allergy Treatment Center

 Our Treatment Approach

-At the Food Allergy Treatment Center, “treatment” means much more than giving medicine or immunotherapy.
+At the Food Allergy Treatment Center, treatment means much more than giving medicine or immunotherapy.
 We firmly believe in providing families with evidence-based information to help each parent and child make decisions with the best information available.
+The understanding of food allergy has changed dramatically in recent years and we pride ourselves on offering the latest information and treatment approach to every family.

 We recognize each child is unique, and each family may adopt a different approach.
 Successful food allergen avoidance management is not one size fits all and requires the development of skills to help navigate our world with confidence and empowerment.

-• Treatment starts with making sure we have the correct diagnosis and are avoiding the foods that pose risk for a reaction.
-Our team has seen the negative impact that misdiagnosis of food allergy can have on a family and will take the time to discuss how to properly diagnose food allergies.
+• Treatment begins with establishing the correct diagnosis and avoiding the foods that pose risk for a reaction.
+Our team has seen the negative impact that misdiagnosis of food allergy can have on families and will take time to discuss how to properly diagnose food allergies.

 • Treatment also includes providing education and helping families develop the necessary skills to manage their child’s food allergies on a daily basis.
 Confidence grows through experience and we treat a lack of experience through role playing, reviewing situations and proximity challenges for those concerned about casual exposures causing severe reactions.